-Cor ntents 2

-1. General 4
+1. General 3

-2. Unlawful interception - criminal and civil offences 5
+2. Unlawful interception - criminal and civil offences 4

-3. General rules on interception with a warrant 6
+3. General rules on interception with a warrant 5

-Necessity and proportionality 6
+Necessity and proportionality

-Meaning of "telecommunications service" 7
+Meaning of "telecommunications service" 6

-Implementation of warrants
+Implementation of warrants 7

-Provision of reasonable assistance 8
+Provision of reasonable assistance 7

 Provision of interception capability 8

 Duration of interception warrants 9

-Stored communications 9
+Stored communications

-4. Special rules on interception with a warrant 11
+4. Special rules on interception with a warrant 10

-Collateral intrusion 11
+Collateral intrusion 10

-Confidential information 11
+Confidential information

 Communications subject to legal privilege 11

-Communications involving confidential journalistic material, confidential personal

-information, communications between a Member of Parliament and another person
+Communications involving confidential journalistic material, confidential personal information and communications between a Member of Parliament and another person on constituency business 14

-constituency business

-5. Interception warrants (section 8(1)) 15
+5. Interception warrants (section 8(1)) 16

-Application for a section 8(1) warrant
+Application for a section 8(1) warrant 16

-Authorisation of a section 8(1) warrant 16
+Authorisation of a section 8(1) warrant 17

-Urgent authorisation of a section 8(1) warrant 16
+Urgent authorisation of a section 8(1) warrant 17

 Format of a section 8(1) warrant

-Modification of section 8(1) warrant 17
+Modification of a section 8(1) warrant 18

-Renewal of a section 8(1) warrant
+Renewal of a section 8(1) warrant 19

-Warrant cancellation 18
+Warrant cancellation 19

-Records 18
+Records 19

-6. Interception warrants (section 8(4))
+6. Interception warrants (section 8(4)) 21

-Section 8(4) interception in practice 19
+Section 8(4) interception in practice 21

-Definition of external communications
+Definition of external communications 22

-Intercepting non-external communications under section 8(4) warrants 20
+Intercepting non-external communications under section 8(4) warrants 22

-Application for a section 8(4) warrant 20
+Application for a section 8(4) warrant 22

-Authorisation of a section 8(4) warrant 21
+Authorisation of a section 8(4) warrant 23

-Urgent authorisation of a section 8(4) warrant 22
+Urgent authorisation of a section 8(4) warrant 24

-Format of a section 8(4) warrant 22
+Format of a section 8(4) warrant 24

-Modification of a section 8(4) warrant and/or certificate
+Modification of a section 8(4) warrant and/or certificate 24

-Renewal of a section 8(4) warrant 23
+Renewal of a section 8(4) warrant 25

-Warrant cancellation 23
+Warrant cancellation 25

-Records 23
+Records 26

-7. Safeguards 25
+7. Safeguards

-The section 15 safeguards 25
+The section 15 safeguards

-Dissemination of intercepted material 25
+Dissemination of intercepted material 28

-Copying 26
+Copying 28

-Storage 26
+Storage

-Destruction 26
+Destruction 29

-Personnel security 27
+Personnel security 29

-The section 16 safeguards 27
+The section 16 safeguards

-8. Disclosure to ensure fairness in criminal proceedings 29
+8. Disclosure to ensure fairness in criminal proceedings 32

-Exclusion of matters from legal proceedings 29
+Exclusion of matters from legal proceedings 32

 Disclosure to a prosecutor

-Disclosure to a judge
+Disclosure to a judge 33

-9. Interception without a warrant 31
+9. Interception without a warrant 34

-Interception with the consent of both parties 31
+Interception with the consent of both parties 34

-Interception with the consent of one party 31
+Interception with the consent of one party 34

-Interception for the purposes of a communication service provider 31
+Interception for the purposes of a communication service provider 34

-Lawful business practice
+Lawful business practice 35

-10. Oversight
+10 Oversight 36

-11. Complaints
+11. Complaints 37

+12. Rules for requesting and handling unanalysed intercepted communications from a foreign

+government

+Application of this chapter 38

+Requests for assistance other than in accordance with an international mutual assistance agreement 38

+Safeguards applicable to the handling of unanalysed intercepted communications from

+a foreign government

-1. General
+General

-- 1.1 This code of practice relates to the powers and duties conferred or imposed under Chapter I of Part I of the Regulation of Investigatory Powers Act 2000 ("RIPA").
+- 1.1 This code of practice relates to the powers and duties conferred or imposed under Chapter I of Part I of the Regulation of Investigatory Powers Act 2000 ("RIPA"), amended in 2014 by the Data Retention and Investigatory Powers Act 2014 ("DRIPA").
 It provides guidance on the procedures that must be followed before interception of communications can take place under those provisions.
 This code of practice is primarily intended for use by those public authorities listed in section 6(2) of RIPA.
 It will also allow postal and telecommunication operators and other interested bodies to acquaint themselves with the procedures to be followed by those public authorities. - 1.2 RIPA provides that all codes of practice issued under section 71 are admissible as evidence in criminal and civil proceedings.
 If any provision of this code appears relevant before any court or tribunal considering any such proceedings, or to the Investigatory Powers Tribunal, or to one of the Commissioners responsible for overseeing the powers conferred by RIPA, it must be taken into account. - 1.3 This version of the code replaces all previous versions of the code.